 You may ask yourself, “Is getting over addiction with nutrition possible?”

 We know developing a healthy diet, and eating habits are essential for individuals in general.
 However, it is especially critical for people recovering from addiction caused by drugs or alcohol though.
 Even short-term addiction will affect the body negatively by over-exertion to extract harmful chemicals and protect itself from the harm they cause.
-Achieving balanced nutritional health, and restoring the damage by addiction, is important to getting over addiction with nutrition and getting your life back to normal.
+Achieving balanced nutritional health, and restoring the damage by addiction, is important to have food as medicine and getting your life back to normal.

 How Substance Abuse Disrupts Nutrition